reneruano95/self-driving-car/README.md

 - **Arrow Right**: Turn right

 **Note**: The default control type is "AI" for autonomous driving, but you can switch modes and manage AI data at any time.

+## Deep Q-Network (DQN) Agent

+The DQN agent is an advanced reinforcement learning implementation that uses neural networks instead of Q-tables for value function approximation.
+This allows for:

+### Key Features
+- **Continuous State Space**: Handles precise sensor readings without discretization
+- **Experience Replay**: Stores experiences in a circular buffer for stable learning
+- **Target Network**: Uses a separate target network updated periodically for training stability
+- **Neural Network Architecture**: 64-32 hidden layer network for Q-value estimation

+### Advantages over Q-table
+- **Better Generalization**: Can learn complex patterns and handle unseen states
+- **Scalability**: Works with high-dimensional state spaces
+- **Continuous Learning**: No need for state discretization
+- **Memory Efficiency**: More compact representation than large Q-tables

+### Usage
+1. Switch to RL mode using the toggle button (🔄)
+2. Press **'D'** to enable DQN agent (you'll see "RL (DQN)" in the stats)
+3. The agent will learn automatically through experience replay
+4. Progress is saved automatically and can be exported/imported

+### Hyperparameters
+- Learning Rate: 0.001
+- Batch Size: 32 experiences
+- Memory Size: 10,000 experiences
+- Target Network Update: Every 100 training steps
+- Epsilon Decay: 0.995 (exploration rate)

 ## Classes and Methods